NCM 20x13.5x5 / N38

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which becomes significant in the context of children's health.
-Additionally, small elements of these products can hinder the diagnostic process in case of swallowing.
+- Possible danger to health from tiny fragments of magnets pose a threat, if swallowed, which is crucial in the aspect of protecting young children.
+Additionally, small elements of these magnets are able to complicate diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.